COURSES IN NANOENGINEERING (NANO)

 NANO 158.
 Phase Transformations and Kinetics (4) Materials and microstructures changes.
 Understanding of diffusion to enable changes in the chemical distribution and microstructure of materials, rates of diffusion.
 Phase transformations, effects of temperature and driving force on transformations and microstructure.
 Prerequisites: NANO 108 and NANO 148.

 NANO 158L.
 Materials Processing Laboratory (4) Metal casting processes, solidification, deformation processing, thermal processing: solutionizing, aging, and tempering, joining processes such as welding and brazing.
 The effect of processing route on microstructure and its effect on mechanical and physical properties will be explored.
 Prerequisites: NANO 158.
 Priority enrollment given to NanoEngineering majors.
-Open to NANO majors only or by department approval.

 NANO 159.
 Electrochemistry: Fundamentals and Applications (4) Introduce fundamentals of electrochemical processes and electrode reactions to the principles of electrochemical techniques, instrumental requirements, and their diverse real-life applications in the energy, environmental, and diagnostics areas.
 Prerequisites: CHEM 6A or 6AH, CHEM 6B or 6BH, CHEM 6C or 6CH, CHEM 7L or 7LM.